mcrute/pydora/README.rst

 ==========
 Installing is as simple as using pip and running the built-in configuration command to create a ``~/.pydora.cfg`` file.
 If you already have a `PianoBar
-<http://6xq.net/projects/pianobar/>`_ config file pydora will automatically use
+<http://6xq.net/projects/pianobar/>`_ config file Pydora will automatically use
 that. ::

     $ pip install pydora